Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Eaglemont, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Eaglemont averaged around 16 new dwelling approvals annually.
-Between FY-21 and FY-25, an estimated 82 homes were approved, with 10 more approved in FY-26 so far.
-Over the past five financial years, there was an average of 0 new residents per year per dwelling constructed.
+Eaglemont has averaged around 16 new dwelling approvals annually.
+Between FY-21 and FY-25, approximately 80 homes were approved, with another 12 so far in FY-26.
+Over the past five financial years, there have been an average of 0 new residents per year per dwelling constructed.

 This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average value of new homes being built is $1,442,000, showing that developers are focusing on the premium market with high-end developments.
-There have also been $105,000 in commercial approvals this financial year, demonstrating the area's residential nature.
-Relative to Greater Melbourne, Eaglemont shows approximately 60% of the construction activity per person and places among the 45th percentile of areas assessed nationally, resulting in relatively constrained buyer choice, supporting interest in existing homes.
+The average value of new homes being built is $1,442,000, suggesting developers are focusing on the premium market with high-end developments.
+There have been $534,000 in commercial approvals this financial year, demonstrating the area's residential nature.
+Compared to Greater Melbourne, Eaglemont shows approximately 59% of the construction activity per person and ranks among the 48th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.

-New development consists of 56.0% standalone homes and 44.0% medium and high-density housing, featuring an increasing blend of attached housing types offering choices across price ranges, from spacious family homes to more accessible compact options.
-This represents a notable shift from the area's existing housing (currently 78.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
-With around 374 people per dwelling approval, Eaglemont shows a developed market.
-Looking ahead, Eaglemont is expected to grow by 1,446 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+New development consists of 56.0% standalone homes and 44.0% medium and high-density housing, featuring an increasing blend of attached housing types offering choices across price ranges.
+This represents a notable shift from the area's existing housing composition (currently 78.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
+With around 343 people per dwelling approval, Eaglemont shows a developing market.
+Looking ahead, Eaglemont is expected to grow by 1,164 residents through to 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development